Rapper YFN Lucci facing murder charges after shooting in Atlanta - KESQ

 Rapper YFN Lucci facing murder charges after shooting in Atlanta

-Rapper YFN Lucci is wanted in Atlanta on multiple charges — including murder — in connection with fatal shooting last month, Atlanta police said Tuesday.
+Rapper YFN Lucci is wanted on multiple charges — including murder — in connection with fatal shooting last month, Atlanta police said Tuesday.

 A short time later, a second victim, Kevin Wright, 32, arrived at an area fire station by private vehicle with a gunshot wound to his abdomen, the report states.
 Homicide investigators determined the two shootings were likely related.